hamiltron/py-simple-audio/docs/simpleaudio.rst

    :param int bytes_per_sample: the number of bytes per single-channel sample
    :param int sample_rate: the sample rate in Hz

-   .. method:: play()
+.. method:: WaveObject.play()

    Starts playback of the audio

-      :rtype: :rtype: a PlayObject instance for the playback job
+   :rtype: :rtype: a :class:`PlayObject` instance for the playback job

-   .. classmethod:: from_wave_file(wave_file)
+.. classmethod:: WaveObject.from_wave_file(wave_file)

    Creates a WaveObject from a wave file on disk.

    :param str wave_file: a path to a wave file

-   .. classmethod:: from_wave_read(wave_read)
+.. classmethod:: WaveObject.from_wave_read(wave_read)

-      Creates a WaveObject from a wave_read object as returned by wave.open().
+   Creates a WaveObject from a :class:`Wave_read` object as returned by :meth:`wave.open()`.

-      :param wave_file: a wave_read object
+   :param wave_read: a :class:`Wave_read` object

 .. class:: PlayObject

-   Instances of PlayObject are returned by WaveObject.play() and play_buffer() and are essentially handles to the audio playback jobs initiated and allow basic actions to be taken on the job (such as stopping playback).
+   Instances of :class:`PlayObject` are returned by :meth:`WaveObject.play()` and :func:`.play_buffer()` and are essentially handles to the audio playback jobs initiated and allow basic actions to be taken on the job (such as stopping playback).

-   .. method:: stop()
+.. method:: PlayObject.stop()

    Stops the playback job.

-   .. method:: is_playing()
+.. method:: PlayObject.is_playing()

-      Returns a True if the playback job is still running or False if it has finished.
+   Returns a :keyword:`True` if the playback job is still running or :keyword:`False` if it has finished.

    :rtype: bool

-   .. method:: wait_done()
+.. method:: PlayObject.wait_done()

-      Waits for the playback thread to finish before returning.
+   Waits for the playback job to finish before returning.

 .. function:: stop_all()

    Stop all currently playing audio.

-.. function:: play_buffer(audio_data, num_channels, bytes_per_sample, sample_rate):
+.. function:: play_buffer(audio_data, num_channels, bytes_per_sample, sample_rate)

    Start playback of audio data from an object supporting the buffer interface and with the given playback parameters.